BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    layout = "full-width"
 %}

+## A new conceptual model

-Silent payments introduces a new model based on new primitives/concepts that separates payment information based on its use.
-Below is a brief summary:
+Silent payments introduces a new technical model that separates payment information such as addresses and keys based on their purpose.

 | Silent payments' concept       | Purpose         | Sharing with |
 |:-------------|:------------------|:------|